Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Redistricting Optimization Models

-Cook's Partisan Voting Index (CPVI) is a measure of a region's party loyalty.
-It is found by comparing the proportion of Democrat (or Republican) votes to the national average.
-Operationally, we combine the past two presidential voting seasons and regularize based on national averages.
-For a given region, let $\DV^{16}$ and $\DV^{20}$ be the number of democrat votes in the 2016 and 2020 elections respectively.
-Similarly, let $\TV^{16}$ and $\TV^{20}$ be the total number of (democrat and republican) votes from the region in question.
-For the purposes of this discussion, define
+Cook's Partisan Voting Index (CPVI) is a widely used measure of political lean in a region.
+It compares the average share of votes received by a party of interest to the national average over the two most recent presidential elections (here, 2016 and 2020).
+Let $V_{16}$ and $V_{20}$ denote the number of votes for the party of interest in 2016 and 2020, and let $T_{16}$ and $T_{20}$ be the total number of major-party votes cast in those years, respectively.
+Then we define:

+where $\theta$ is the average national support for the party of interest across both elections (e.g., $\theta = 51.69$ for the Democratic Party).

-This measure is positive if the region had a larger than average democrat turnout and negative if there were more republican votes.
-The probability of electing a democrat representative can be predicted by CPVI:
+This measure is positive if the region supported the party of interest more than the national average, and negative otherwise.
+Following the approach in \cite{political}, the probability of a district electing a representative from the party of interest can be predicted by CPVI: